-There’s about 22 Flow Triggers in all, and I’m not going to go into detail on all of them in this article (Check out Zero to Dangerous if you want to learn all of them), but I will go into the ones that I feel are the most important, and easiest to implement.
+There’s about 22 Flow Triggers in all, and I’m not going to go into detail on all of them in this article (Join my Free Course Foundations of Flow for the full list if you want to learn all of them), but I will go into the ones that I feel are the most important, and easiest to implement.

 Let’s dive in –

 More or less, your ability to get into flow is a factor of – How hard is the challenge Vs. Do I have the skills for it?